protontypes/open-sustainable-technology/README.md

 - [NeuralGCM](https://github.com/google-research/neuralgcm) - A package for building hybrid ML+Physics atmospheric models for weather and climate simulations.
 - [FMS Coupler](https://github.com/NOAA-GFDL/FMScoupler) - A software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.
 - [CABLE](https://github.com/CABLE-LSM/CABLE) - A land surface model, used to calculate the fluxes of momentum, energy, water and carbon between the land surface and the atmosphere and to model the major biogeochemical cycles of the land ecosystem.
+- [Earth2Studio](https://github.com/NVIDIA/earth2studio) - A Python-based package designed to get users up and running with AI weather and climate models fast.
+Our mission is to enable everyone to build, research and explore AI driven meteorology.

 ### Climate Data Standards
 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.